PeterBid/Esperanto/README.md

 #### AddTeacher and using Cloudinary

 When a user is logged in an option to "become a teacher" appears in the nav bar.
-This button redirects the user to component containing a form where they can upload themselves as a teacher by submitting a `Post` request to the API.
+This button redirects the user to a component containing a form where they can upload themselves as a teacher by submitting a `Post` request to the API.

-The form itself was built in another `TeacherForm` component to and then imported into `AddTeacher` page to streamline the process.
+The form itself was built in another `TeacherForm` component and then imported into the `AddTeacher` page to streamline the process.
 Another `ImageUpload` component was then made with a `Post` request to `Cloudinary` which was then imported into the `TeacherForm`.

 This three stage process when combined togther allowed users to upload images of themselves when creating a teacher, which can then be acessed from the get requests in the other pages.